exakat/exakat/docs/Rules.rst

 ########################

-The try/catch structure uses some variables that also in use in this scope.
+The try/catch structure uses some variables that are also in use in this scope.
 In case of a caught exception, the exception will be put in the catch variable, and overwrite the current value, loosing some data.

 .. code-block:: php